chandantiwari/mindmeld/README.md

 print mindmeld.calculate_mb(ans)
 ```

-would give the answer of the questionaire.
+Run this code and you will get the MBTI result of the questionaire.

 ##Lewi Files

+Not some implementation details.

-There are some base files that mindmeld uses from the subproject
+There are some reference files `mindmeld` uses from the subproject
+`jlewi`; No need to copy anything back and forth, bcz `mindmeld`
-`jlewi`; Mindmeld already has a ustable Lewi file, so no regeneration
+already has a recently updated / working Lewi file copied from this
-is necessary.
-If one wants to regenerate this lewi file though,
+subproject , so no copying is necessary.
+If you want to *regenerate*
-everything required is in this subfolder.
-This is a Java project, see
+the lewi file though, everything required is in the `jlewi`
-its README for further info.
+subfolder.
+This is a Java project, see its README for further

-The calculation of Lewi numbers is the most beneficial part of this
+info.
+The calculation of Lewi numbers and "decans" data is the most
-package, doing the same calculation by hand was very time consuming
+beneficial part of this package, doing the same calculation by hand
-(The decan information required for this calculation are calculated
+was extremely time consuming (the decan information required for the
-through SwissEph package which we wrapped with the Java code found
+calculation is through the `SwissEph` package which we wrapped with
-under jlewi directory, whose output is already under `data` folder).
+the Java code found under `jlewi` directory, whose output is already
+under `data` folder).

 ## Summary

-The features of this package are the calculation of:
+In sum, `mindmeld` calculates the following:

-Grant Lewi Numbers (based on decans)
+* Grant Lewi Numbers (based on decans)

-Dan Millman Numerology
+* Dan Millman Numerology

-Jan Spiller Moon North Node Astrology
+* Jan Spiller Moon North Node Astrology

-Chinese Astrology
+* Chinese Astrology

-Myers-Briggs Test
+* Myers-Briggs Test